Best Cheap Car Insurance for Drivers With Bad Credit

 If you have bad credit, consider no-credit-check car insurance companies, which base premiums on factors like age and location instead of credit scores.

-Major insurers rarely skip credit checks, but local providers in your area may offer this option.
-Four states, California, Hawaii, Massachusetts and Michigan, prohibit insurers from using credit data to set rates.
+Major insurers rarely skip credit checks.
+Local providers in your area may be more flexible.
+California, Hawaii, Massachusetts and Michigan prohibit insurers from using credit data to set rates.

 excellentCredit icon